getkyo/kyo/README.md

   42
 ```

-This contravariant encoding enables a fluent API for effectful code.
+This characteristic enables a fluent API for effectful code.
 Methods can accept parameters with a specific set of pending effects while also permitting those with fewer or no effects.

 ```scala
 // The function expects a parameter with both